pdepend/pdepend/src/site/rst/documentation/software-metrics/parts/coupling-between-objects.rst

 --------

-- `Efferent Coupling`__: *Efferent Coupling* or *CE* is a different name for the same metric, that is frequently used in the literatur.
+- `Efferent Coupling`__: *Efferent Coupling* or *CE* is a different name for the same metric, that is frequently used in the literature.

 - `Afferent Coupling`__: The *Afferent Coupling* or *CA* is a metric that calculates the reverse coupling of a class.